Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-This introduced an unfortunate bifurcation in the Python world, because other Python tools like pip cannot install conda-packages, yet what conda had done did not easily fit into the standardisation-by-consensus model[^2], especially because many things essential to conda were considered "out of scope" by the wider Python packaging community.
+This introduced an unfortunate bifurcation in the Python world, because other Python tools like pip cannot install conda-packages, yet what conda had done did not easily fit into the standardisation-by-consensus model[^2], primarily because many things essential to conda were considered "out of scope" by the wider Python packaging community.

-However, for users and maintainers of packages that are affected by some of the [deep-seated issues](https://pypackaging-native.github.io/) in Python packaging, it provided a much more powerful solution and got adopted widely (especially in scientific computing, though by far not everywhere).
+However, for users and maintainers of packages that are affected by some of the [deep-seated issues](https://pypackaging-native.github.io/) in Python packaging, it provided a much more powerful solution and got adopted widely – especially in scientific computing, though by far not everywhere.
 While the recipes for conda-packages enable many key features (like ensuring the ABI is kept consistent, or that packages are recompiled where necessary), this means in turn that integrating a given package into the conda world requires creating such a recipe that will build the package from source.

-Given the size of the ecosystem, not even a company like Anaconda (which grew around the needs conda addresses, and is the main driver behind the tool) could hope to integrate everything that users wanted, and over time, the community-driven conda-forge channel became the place to do this integration work.
+Given the size of the ecosystem, not even a company like Anaconda[^6] could hope to integrate everything that users wanted, and over time, the community-driven conda-forge channel became the place to do this integration work.
 Anyone can [submit](https://github.com/conda-forge/staged-recipes/) recipes